reignite/burnout.io/content/actionables.md

 ## 3. Move on.
 If the organization can't change enough to prevent burnout, leave.
 A recurring point with people who have escaped burnout seems to be "I'm so much happier now that I work for a company that allows me to maintain a good work-life balance."
+There's no guarantee, but at least you can take the opportunity to evaluate a potential employer based on your experiences during the interview process.

 ### A note on preparation.
 It's a really good idea to set aside emergency funds to use in case you have to